 As an edible fruit, melons are very rich in both vitamins A and C, and also potassium.
-Many people shy away from growing melons UK style.
+Many people shy away from growing melons UK-side.
 This is usually because they either don’t have the luxury of a heated greenhouse or are worried about the growing space each melon plant requires.

-In the UK, the Victorians were the pioneers of growing exotic flowers, vegetables and fruit in their gardens and hothouses.
-This obsession grew as new species and varieties of seed were transported to the British Isles from warm and tropical climates.
-One such import, was the humble melon.
+The Victorians were the forefathers of growing exotic flowers, vegetables, and fruit in their gardens and hothouses in the United Kingdom.
+This obsession grew as new species and varieties of seed were brought to the British Isles from warm and tropical climates.
+The humble melon was one such import.